redawl/gitm/README.md

 # Features
 - Intercept http and https requests and responses between a client you control, and any server
+- Support for intercepting websocket traffic
 - Automatically uncompresses many compression types, such as gzip and deflate.
 - Decode parts of intercepted packets.
 Ex: Hex, Base64, urlencoding, etc.
 - Save intercepted packets for later analysis, using open humanreadable format (yes, json lol)

-Future:
-- [x] Add your own decoding mappings
+- Add your own decoding mappings
-- [ ] Add your own automatic decompressors or other preprocessors
-- [ ] Maybe modify requests and responses in flight???

 # Installation
 If you have go installed, you can grab the latest version of the package: